AvinashGouda18/example-repo/README.md

 #example repositroy
-this is a sample repo, hello world!
+this is a sample repo, hello coders!

+new repo